What is Vision Impairment?

 What is low vision?

-Low vision is when your child can’t see all the things he should be able to see for his age.
+Low vision is when your child can’t see all the things they should be able to see for their age.

 Causes of Vision Impairment